 - Sexual intimacy programs give survivors of gynecologic and urologic cancers support to help ease symptoms related to their cancer treatment, which can include sexual dysfunction, body image issues, and loss of libido.
 Some physical therapists are also specifically trained in women’s health, which can address incontinence and retrain pelvic floor muscles weakened from cancer surgery and radiation therapy.

 - Speech and swallow therapy may be helpful before, during, and after treatments of some cancers, such as those affecting the head and neck.
-Speech therapists can help improve speech and swallowing skills, and registered dieticians can also provide strategies to help overcome loss of appetite.
+Speech therapists can help improve speech and swallowing skills, and registered dietitians can also provide strategies to help overcome loss of appetite.

 - Support groups and counseling can help the individual and family cope with the disease and any emotional after-effects such as anxiety, depression, and fear of recurrence.